 Eucalyptus forests turn a profit after only a decade, but as with everything in life, it seems there's a price to pay for speed.

 They may grow fast, but eucalyptus forests burn faster than cork, and already Portugal has suffered the wrath of several forest fires.

 And while the cork scandal blazed, customers grew accustomed to screw-top bottles of wine.
 Once considered a crime against good taste, they're now part of everyday life, for all their more questionable eco credentials.

 Local cork enthusiasts, like Frank McClintock who runs the Quinta do Barranco da Estrada, are fighting the battle on two fronts.

 First, they want the story to be told.
 And, second, and perhaps more practically, they're looking for ways to teach an old cork new tricks.

+Cork mats, cork frames, cork utensils.
 There's even now a fashion line of cork designer bags.

-But pack on the path that threads between pine trees, the soft sand, springy grass and fields and fields of flowers, it is the cork trees that linger in my mind the most: with the thought that many of them have stood here for hundreds and hundreds of years.
+Back on the path that threads between pine trees, the soft sand, springy grass and fields and fields of flowers, it is the cork trees that linger in my mind the most: with the thought that many of them have stood here for hundreds and hundreds of years.

 The cork trees in Portugal are beautiful to behold.
 But they also serve a purpose.